Estimation of surface area: Appendix

 \subsubsection{Condition $L(\eps)$}

-Now we define the two sets of lines to be treated separately: The lines that are `far' from an affine tangent space, and the lines that are `close to being tangent' to $\partial S$.
-More precisely, assume that $\partial S$ is smooth enough so that for all $x\in \partial S$, the unit outer normal vector $\eta_x$ at $x$ is well defined.
+We now define the two sets of lines to be tackled separately.
+The lines that are `far' from an affine tangent space and the lines that are `close to being tangent' to $\partial S$.
+More precisely, recall that the unit outer normal vector $\eta_x$ at $x$ is well defined under the rolling ball hypothesis (see Remark \ref{rem1}).
 Now we define

 the collection of all the affine $(d-1)$-dimensional tangent spaces.